Khatijamahveen/Portable-Ventilator/README.md

 └── main.ino
 ```

-> File names in the image section should match the actual filenames in the `Images/` directory.
-If your existing filenames are different, keep the existing filenames rather than renaming files unnecessarily.

 ---

-# 🔭 Future Research Directions

-The prototype provides a foundation for further research in embedded medical-device prototyping and real-time control.

-Potential future directions include:

-* Closed-loop pressure or flow control
-* More precise actuator control
-* Real-time sensor feedback
-* Improved fault detection
-* Battery and power-management optimization
-* More robust mechanical design
-* Independent safety monitoring
-* Data logging and remote monitoring
-* Integration with IoT-enabled monitoring systems
-* Hardware–software co-design for resource-constrained medical systems

-Any future clinical application would require extensive engineering validation, safety testing, regulatory evaluation, and clinical validation beyond the scope of this prototype.
+# 🎥 Demonstration

+A demonstration video of the developed prototype is available in:

+**`PortableVentilator.mp4`**

+The complete project documentation is available in:

+**`ProjectReport.pdf`**

+The Arduino implementation is available in:

+**`main.ino`**

 ---

 # 🎓 Research & PhD Relevance

-This project provided practical experience across the complete embedded-system development cycle:
+This project strengthened my practical foundation in **Embedded Systems and hardware–software integration** through the development of a complete physical prototype.

-**Problem Definition → System Architecture → Hardware Design → Embedded Programming → Integration → Testing → Prototype Validation**

-The project strengthened my experience in:
+The project provided hands-on experience with:

-* Embedded C/C++
 * Arduino-based embedded systems
+* Embedded C
 * Microcontroller programming
-* Servo and actuator control
+* Servo motor control
-* Sensor interfacing
+* I²C interfacing
-* I²C communication
+* User-interface development
-* Human-machine interfaces
+* Hardware integration
-* Real-time timing and control
 * Battery-powered embedded systems
-* Hardware–software integration
-* Prototype development and testing
+* Prototype development
+* System testing and validation

-The work also strengthened my interest in developing **intelligent, connected, and resource-efficient embedded systems** for real-world applications.
+The experience contributes to my broader interest in developing **practical, intelligent, and resource-efficient embedded systems** for real-world applications.

----

-# 📚 Project Documentation

-The complete project report is available in:

-**`ProjectReport.pdf`**

-The embedded implementation is available in:

-**`main.ino`**

-The physical prototype demonstration is available in:

-**`PortableVentilator.mp4`**

 ---